me-keh/spreyd/DataDueDiligence.markdown

 - **Feeding AI and Data Science Applications**: The value of data is increased when used to train advanced AI and data science models, to automate tasks, enhance decision-making and identify growth potential.
 The effectiveness of these models is directly proportional to the quality and structure of the data.

-# Data Due Diligence – Our methodology and approach to assess the value of data
+# Our Approach for Data Due Diligence / Data Maturity Assessment

-### Our Approach for Data Due Diligence / Data Maturity Assessment
+The assessment of the company's data value is done across 6 dimensions:

 - **Data Inventory**
   Catalog all data assets and sources.